Woman Looking at Abstract Art Gallery

 Fees

-Masterworks has many costs (such as sourcing, acquiring, transporting, storing, and selling), which it must cover and earn a profit on top of.
+There are many costs associated with art investing (such as sourcing, acquiring, transporting, storing, and selling) that Masterworks covers and attempts to earn a profit on top of.

-These fees are in-line with other alternative investment platforms.
-Still, the industry's fees are much higher than traditional investments such as an index fund.
+These fees are higher than those of the average alternative investment platform, which are, in turn, higher than traditional investments like an index fund.

 *Investment minimums

-Technically, Masterworks' stated minimum investment is $15,000.
-However, this minimum can be (and is often) reduced by your account manager.
+Masterworks' stated minimum investment is $15,000 for first-time investors.
+However, this minimum can be (and is often) reduced by one of Masterworks' dedicated advisors, depending on your portfolio size, risk tolerance, and financial goals.

 Some members have made their first several investments with only a few hundred dollars.

-It seems Masterworks leaves this to the discretion of your account manager/advisor.
-If you tell them your situation and that you only want to allocate a certain percentage of your portfolio to art, they'll likely work with you.
+It seems Masterworks leaves this to the discretion of your assigned advisor.
+If you tell them your situation and that you only want to allocate a certain percentage of your portfolio to art, they may potentially work with you.

 Pros and cons of Masterworks